IsaacScript/isaacscript/docs/function-signatures.md

 Fires from the MC_ENTITY_TAKE_DMG callback when a player takes fatal damage.
 Return false to prevent the fatal damage.

-Note that this function assumes that Guppy's Collar and Broken Ankh will not activate, since there is no way of knowing if they will revive the player or not.
+Note that this function assumes that Mysterious Paper will not activate, since there is no reliable way of knowing if it will revive the player or not.
+(Missing Poster is only active when `gameFrameCount % 3 === 3`, and since different characters can have different length death animations, it is difficult to predict on what frame the death animation will end.)

 - When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `PlayerVariant` provided.